 - Invite people you volunteer with at church or in the community.

 Reporting isn’t numbers; it’s stewardship.
 It helps us track the engagement level of each person in your group.
 If someone misses a few group meetings, a need may have arisen in their life.
 Gateway’s Care ministry team takes note of that.
 Community is the first step toward healing and growth, and we want everyone to feel connected and supported.How do I choose a curriculum?

-Any small group study in the Gateway Bookstore would be a good option.
+Any small group study in the Gateway Bookstore or class in the Equip Library would be a good option.
 Remember, the goal for your group is to create a safe, welcoming place for people to grow together, no matter the curriculum or activity.